trevordevore/levurehelper-macos_notary/README.md

 macos_notary_ascprovider=YOUR_TEAMID
 ```

+The macos_notary_username APPLE_ID will typically be the email address you use to login to Apple Developer service.
+The macos_notary_password is an application specific password (see heading 1.3 of the article by Matthias Rebbe - link above).

 For the `macos_notary_password` you can pass a reference to the password stored in the system keychain.
 Use the following format:

 ```